tjasha/imdb/README.md

 1. clone the project as before or in IDE
 2. run "npx cypress open"
 3. in cypress window create a project and exchange "projectId" value with your created project id in cypress.json
-4. instead of only run command, you can run "npx cypress run --record --key <key_value>" - key value is created when project is created
+4. instead of only run command, you can run "npx cypress run --record --key <key_value>" (key value is created when project is created), to see test dashboard with all run tests and analytics